andyzg/gallery/README.md

 - Fork this repository🍴
 - Clone the repository through terminal by running `git clone git@github.com:{YOUR_USERNAME}/gallery.git`
-- Import all of your albums into the `/photos` directory.
+- Replace contents of `/photos` with all of your albums.
 For each of your albums, create a folder with the same name as your album name, and then put all of your photos in the folder.
 Example:
 ```
 /photos
   /travel